-Here we go with the Single Game NFL DFS slate for Thursday Night Football of Week 4.
-Tonight’s matchup is between the Broncos and Jets with New York listed as a one-point home favorite with an over/under of 41.
+Here we go with the Single Game NFL DFS slate for Thursday Night Football of Week 10.
+Tonight’s matchup is between the Colts and Titans with the line set as a pick’em.
+The over/under currently rests at 48.5 total points.

 We’ll highlight the top picks and best bargains to assemble a cash-inducing lineup.
 On top of that, the “additional notes” section will feature several tournament selections while adding context to the rest of this slate.

 We will be producing these articles for Thursday and Monday primetime matchups every week, so be sure to bookmark the Rotoworld Daily page for those occasions - not to mention all the other fantastic daily fantasy content.

 Derrick Henry - RB - Tennessee (DK: $10,800 / FD: $15,500)

 The matchup doesn’t look great, as Indianapolis ranks second-best in fantasy points allowed to running backs.
 However, Derrick Henry is arguably the best RB in the league, and he’ll probably see 25+ touches in this primetime tilt.
 That gives him the highest projection of the slate as well as viability in your MVP/CPT spots.
 The last time Henry faced the Colts (12/1/19), he busted loose for 166 total yards and a touchdown on 29 touches.
 That type of upside isn’t out of the picture tonight.